Rural Transportation Management

 The Department for Environment, Food and Rural Affairs consulted on the proposed regulations earlier this year and the report summarising the responses to the consultation is also published today and can be viewed on the internet at www.defra.gov.uk/wildlife-countryside/cl/index.htm.

-Many communities have main streets (streets that are major commercial centers) that also serve as a major arterials or highway.
-This requires streetscape planning and management that balances the needs of local users (pedestrians, shoppers, employees, business owners, and residents) with the needs of through traffic (both auto and freight) to move safely and efficiently over longer distances.
+Many communities have major highways or arterials that also serve as main streets (major commercial streets).
+This requires streetscaping that balances the needs of local users (pedestrians, shoppers, employees, business owners, and residents) with the needs of through traffic (both auto and freight) to move safely and efficiently over longer distances.

-The State of Oregon produced a handbook titled Main Street…When a Highway Runs Through It, which offers guidance for communities to address these issues.
+Similarly, the State of Oregon produced a handbook titled Main Street…When a Highway Runs Through It (DEA & Associates 1999), which offers guidance for communities to address these issues.
 It describes the many tools available to identify the problems and develop effective solutions for main streets that also serve as highways.
 As a complement to the Oregon Highway Design Manual, this handbook seeks to bring peaceful coexistence to the dual personas of downtown and highway.
 It proposes ways to design our main streets that make use of our natural inclination to drive as quickly or slowly as the roadway itself suggests.
 Its goal is to make main street a place that is attractive and that works from many points of view: pedestrian safety and activity, smooth traffic flow,economic vigor, and high quality of life.

 The Community Transportation Action Program (CTAP) was launched in August 1996 as a joint venture of five Ontario ministries: Transportation, Education and Training, Citizenship, Culture and Recreation, Community and Social Services, and Health.